The Viewer Panels

-Experiment with the controls in the CC for a while until you're satisfied that it just isn't going to do the job.
+Experiment with the controls in the CC for a while until you're either satisfied with the picture or convinced that it just isn't going to do the job.
+If I cover all of the blurry orange pixels, I wind up with an unnatural-looking fuzzy black halo, which is not what I want.
 It's okay to fail in your first attempt to accomplish a task.
 Don't hang on too long to an approach that isn't working; move on to a new solution as soon as it's obvious that the current one was a bad idea.
 In this case, I'm going to try the HueCurves tool instead of the Color Corrector.
 By now, I expect you know how to find a specific tool, so I'll stop holding your hand.

 HueCurves provides a way to perform color corrections that target specific color ranges.
 It has several modes accessible with the grid of checkboxes at the top and a curve interface that you can use to isolate the hue that you want to work on.